 If you make additional copies of the shape candy, your kids can find all of the matching shapes and count them as they feed the monster.

 Monster Rhyming Activity

 The rhyming set includes candy cards with labels and candy cards without labels.
 The cards with the written word will help those kids who are just learning to understand the concept of rhyming.
 They will be able to hear the rhyme and will be able to see why the words rhyme.

 Do your kids need an additional challenge?
-You can ask kids to think of another rhyming word that rhymes with word on the direction card and it’s matching candy card.
+You can ask kids to think of another rhyming word that rhymes with the word on the direction card and its matching candy card.
 You can also reinforce the rhyming concept by adding an m sound (or any other sound) to create a new rhyming word.
 Pretend that the monster says the new rhyming word as he eats.
 For example: If the monster requests something that rhymes with plant and a child feeds him a piece of candy with an ant on it, you can pretend that the monster says “mant, mant, mant” as he eats.